gailinlin/starter-hugo/content/zh/about/welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
-weight: 10 # Order that this section will appear.
+weight: 1 # Order that this section will appear.
 title: |
-  Asia Pacific
-  Typhoon Collaborative Research Centre
+  机构设置
-hero_media: welcome.jpg
+hero_media:
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'